An Optimized Construction of Lie Algebra Generator Pools for Variational Quantum Eigensolvers in Chemistry: Results

-What is left to do now is to find "canonical" representatives for MCPs of different Lie Algebras.
-Although \cite{fuclass} proposes several families of graphs for their classification which we could transcribe into adjacency matrix form, we propose an alternate means for classification.
+What is left to do now is to find canonical representatives for MCPs of different Lie algebras.
+Although \cite{fuclass} proposes several families of graphs for their classification which we could transcribe into an adjacency matrix form, we propose an alternate means for classification.
 The 2008 paper \cite{article} presents the congruence classes for symmetric matrices over $\mathbb{F}_2$.
-One such family of classes pertains to symmetric matrices with zero diagonal entries, which is precisely what are $\mathbf{\Gamma}_\A$ matrices are.
+One such family of classes pertains to symmetric matrices with zero diagonal entries, which is precisely what the $\mathbf{\Gamma}_\A$ matrices are.
 For such matrices, the congruence depends solely on the rank of the matrix.
-Furthermore, the possible ranks of such matrices can only be even.
-We use this complete classification of symmetric binary matrices of zero diagonal in order to classify MCPs via solely the rank of their corresponding $\mathbf{\Gamma}_\A$ matrices.
+Furthermore, the ranks of such matrices are strictly even.
+We use this complete classification of symmetric binary matrices of zero diagonal in order to classify MCPs solely based on the rank of their corresponding $\mathbf{\Gamma}_\A$ matrices.

-Moving forward, before stating the main theorem, it is necessary to define the crucial concept of a bracket-independent set. \begin{definition}(Bracket-independant set) A set $\mathcal{A}$ of Pauli strings is \textit{bracket-independent} if no element in the set can be expressed as adjoint sequence of other elements.
-Formally, for each $P_j \in \A, j \in [|\A|]$, we have
+Moving forward, before stating the main theorem, it is necessary to define the crucial concept of a bracket-independent set. \begin{definition}[\textit{Bracket-independence}] A set $\mathcal{A}$ of Pauli strings is \textit{bracket-independent} if no element in the set can be expressed as an adjoint sequence of other elements, up to a scalar factor.
+Formally, for each $\alpha_i \in \mathcal{A}$ and for any scalar $\lambda \in \mathbb{Z}^*$, we have:

+where $\langle \cdot \rangle_{[\cdot,\cdot]}$ is the bracket closure defined in Definition~\ref{closure}.
+Note that the scalar $\lambda$ must be explicitly accounted for, as nested brackets naturally introduce scaling factors. \end{definition} \begin{remark} The inclusion of the integer scalar $\lambda$ is necessary because the bracket-closure retains the scaling factors (e.g., powers of 2) generated by successive commutators.
+Thus, an element is dependent if it can be generated up to an integer scalar.
+We refer the reader to the Supplementary Note 2, for further details on the notation used in the manuscript on Lie-Closure and bracket-Closure. \end{remark}

-where $\braclo{\A}$ is defined in Definition~\ref{closure}. \end{definition} This leads to a fundamental property of MCPs, formalized below. \begin{proposition} Any MCP set is necessarily bracket-independent. \end{proposition} The corresponding proof is given in Supplementary Material.
+This leads to a fundamental property of MCPs, formalized below. \begin{proposition} Any MCP set is necessarily bracket-independent. \end{proposition} The corresponding proofs are given in the Supplementary Note 3 in the proof of Proposition~10 and Lemmas~1.

+With these theoretical foundations established, we now present our main result, Theorem~\ref{theorem:1}, along with its associated corollaries.